YeshwantBhat/GettingCleaningData/CodeBook.md

 For instance measurement corresponding to 61 i.e. fBodyBodyAccJerkMagmean means the same corresponding to the measurement corresponding to 35 tBodyAccJerkMagmean. fBodyBodyAccJerkMagmean represents the frequency domain whereas tBodyAccJerkMagmean represents the time domain.

+The "BodyBody" in the measurements corresponding to 61-66 have been replaced by "Body".

 std - Standard Deviation used in the features description below.